-Bring our Educators to your school to provide enhanced curriculum relating to mapping skills, cultural interaction on early events in American history and 17th-century science and technology.
+Bring our Educators to your school to provide enhanced curriculum regarding mapping skills, cultural interaction through government and 17th-century science and technology.

 - Programs held in your own school!